marleysidapple/currency/readme.md

 ```

-Once publish is completed open `config/currency.php`.
+Once publish is completed,  open `config/currency.php`.
 It contains two element.
 One is `url` which is an api endpoint and another one is `baseCurrency`.
-You can change `baseCurrency` and set standard currency of your own however `url` value is not meant to be changed.
+You can change `baseCurrency` and set standard currency of your own, however `url` value is not meant to be changed.

 ##Example

-add `use Currency` in the top of the controller you wish to use.
+add `use Currency;` in the top of the controller.

 ```
 $exchangeRate = Currency::exchangeRate('baseCurrency', 'date', 'conversionCurrency');

 ```
-For example: if `baseCurrency` is set to `GBP`, all the conversion rates will be show in respect to `GBP` as a base.
+ if `baseCurrency` is set to `GBP`, all the conversion rates will be show in respect to `GBP` as a base.
 Passing `date` will give the exchange rate for that particular date.
 And passing `conversionCurrency` will give the exchange Rate for that particular `conversionCurrency` in respect to the specified `baseCurrency`.